Oscars Apologize: Amy Adams Snubbed, ‘Arrival’ Fans Disappointed

 The Oscars website apologized for this unfortunate mistake.
 But how did it happen?

 “Amy Adams and Tom Hanks were not nominated for Oscars this year, though the two were mistakenly placed in the Best Actress and Best Actor categories list on the website,” Click 2 Houston explained.
-“In Adams’ case, the actress’ name was placed in the category for her performance in Arrivalinstead of Ruth Negga’s, who was actually nominated for her performance in Loving.”
+“In Adams’ case, the actress’ name was placed in the category for her performance in Arrival instead of Ruth Negga’s, who was actually nominated for her performance in Loving.”

 Departure?
 Are you surprised that #AmyAdams was not nominated Best Actress? #Oscars2017 #Arrival #NocturnalAnimals pic.twitter.com/0AaI3N4doA